descope/react-sdk/README.md

 The widget lets you:

-- Create an access key
+- Create a new access key
 - Activate / deactivate an existing access key
 - Delete an exising access key